anniedotexe/RNN-Twitter-Bot/README.md

 # RNN Twitter Bot :robot::pencil2:

 A Twitter bot written in Python.
-It will tweet generated text from a trained recurrent neural network (RNN).
+The recurrent neural network Twitter bot is deployed on AWS and tweets generated text with a temperature of 0.7 from the trained model.

 ---